vaibhavgupta600/catalog-assignment/README.md

-clone MASTER
+clone MASTER then,
-run - npm i
+run - npm i and then,
 run - ng serve